Don Bosco Technical College–Cebu

 Don Bosco Technical College–Cebu is a private Catholic vocational basic and higher education institution in Cebu City managed by the Philippines South Province (FIS) of the Salesians of the Society of Saint John Bosco.
 The basic education department accepts male students only except the Senior High School which is coeducational.
 The TVED and college department are also coeducational.
 It was established as a center for out-of-school youth by Italian Salesian missionaries in 1954 and later developed into a technical school.
 It was originally named as Don Bosco Technical High School but commonly called 'Boys' Town' in the city.
 It was later renamed Don Bosco Technology Center and in 2017 as Don Bosco Technical College.
 A namesake and sister school exists in Mandaluyong.

 Educational programs

 DBTC provides four programs for its students: Academic Curriculum, Technical Curriculum, Pastoral Programs and Athletic Programs.
 Students receive technical training in mechanical, electrical, civil, and computer technologies.
 Pastoral programs include integration of Catholic instruction, celebration of the sacraments and the Salesian Youth Movement in the school.
-The school is passionate for sports with specialized training in basketball, football, and volleyball.
+The school is passionate for sports, with specialized training in basketball, football, volleyball, and badminton.